Nestlé: 1901–1989: Mergers

-After the World War I, government contracts dried up, and consumers switched back to fresh milk.
-However, Nestlé's management responded quickly, streamlining operations and reducing debt.
-The 1920s saw Nestlé's first expansion into new products, with chocolate-manufacture becoming the company's second most important activity; white chocolate was created in the following decade.
-Louis Dapples was CEO till 1937 when succeeded by Édouard Muller till his death in 1948.
+After World War I, government contracts dried up, and consumers switched back to fresh milk.
+Nestlé's management responded by streamlining operations and reducing debt.
+The 1920s saw Nestlé's first expansion into new products, with chocolate-manufacture becoming the company's second most important activity; white chocolate was created in the following decade, as the Milkybar.
+Louis Dapples was CEO until 1937 when succeeded by Édouard Muller until his death in 1948.

 Nestlé felt the effects of the Second World War immediately.
 Profits dropped from US$20 million in 1938 to US$6 million in 1939.
 Factories were established in developing countries, particularly in South America.
-Ironically, the war helped with the introduction of the company's newest product, Nescafé ("Nestlé's Coffee"), which became a staple drink of the US military.
-Despite that, Nestlé actually supplied both sides in the war: the company had a contract to feed the German army.
+During the war, Nestlé introduction its newest product, Nescafé ("Nestlé's Coffee"), which became a staple drink of the US military.
+The company also had a contract to supply the German army.
 Nestlé's production and sales rose in the wartime economy.